jorenn92/Maintainerr/docs/3-using-maintainerr/1-rules/Glossary.md

 - Availability: shows, seasons
 - Type: date

+#### Last episode aired at

+> The date when the newest episode added to Plex was originally aired.
+This rule is only available for shows.

+- Key: Plex.sw_lastEpisodeAiredAt
+- Availability: shows, seasons
+- Type: date

 #### Total views

 > The total number of views for the Plex item.
 This rule is only available for shows.